Slightly sweet and seductively complex, a Monte Carlo is the perfect sipper for cool and mysterious nights.

 I tried to play it cool, but the sweat was pouring like mini-waterfalls down every part of my body.
 I looked at the 20 or so cards in my hand, then back at the growling eyeball across from me.
 Why did he only have two cards in front of him, I wondered.

 I called the waiter over and said, “I’ll have one of where I’m at.”
 They looked at me, confused.
 So I clarified, “I want a Monte Carlo cocktail.”
-My dry throat could use a tipple, and my spirit could stand a little help from the intense combo of rye whisky and Benedictine liqueur.
+My dry throat could use a tipple, and my spirit could stand a little help from the intense combo of rye whisky and Bénédictine liqueur.
 The waiter nodded and scooted away as I turned back to my hand.
-There was nothing for it, it was now or never.
+There was nothing for it; it was now or never.

 I looked at my nemesis and dramatically declared, “Go fish.”

 Without warning, the card table flew into the air and landed with a loud, calamitous crash.
 Chips and cards went everywhere.
 The one-eyed man stood, enraged.
-With a boiling red face he screamed, “WE’RE PLAYING BACCARAT!!”
+With a boiling red face, he screamed, “WE’RE PLAYING BACCARAT!!”

 As he descended on me with his fists curled into fleshy wrecking balls, the waiter arrived with my drink.
 My attacker stopped in his tracks.
 He pointed at my cocktail.
 “What’s this?”

 “It’s a Monte Carlo.
 If you like Manhattans or an Old Fashioned, you might—” He quickly shut me up with a wave of his excessively large hand and scooped up my drink and sipped.
 Suddenly, the clouds of vexation parted from his eye and it seemed to now be filled with delight.
 Every muscle relaxed as he nodded and smiled down at me.
+Raising the glass to toast me, he politely asked, “Same time tomorrow?”

-What is Benedictine?
+What is Bénédictine?

-Sure, you can use any whiskey you like, or even bourbon for a heavier flavor, but we recommend rye, as there’s something special about the way rye and Benedictine come together that’s very pleasurable and interesting.
+Sure, you can use any whiskey you like, or even bourbon for a heavier flavor, but we recommend rye, as there’s something special about the way rye and Bénédictine come together that’s very pleasurable and interesting.
 A good straight rye (i.e., it hasn’t been blended with other spirits) is a great complement to the liqueur.
 Try one and you’ll be convinced.

 Ingredients